Jack Finley

-Jack Finley (born September 2, 2002) is a Canadian-American professional ice hockey forward for the Tampa Bay Lightning of the National Hockey League (NHL).
+Jack Finley (born September 2, 2002) is a Canadian–American professional ice hockey player who is a forward for the St. Louis Blues of the National Hockey League (NHL).

 Playing career

 Juniors

 Finley was selected by the Spokane Chiefs sixth-overall in the 2017 WHL Prospects draft.
 Finley would go onto be drafted 57th overall by the Tampa Bay Lightning at the 2020 NHL entry draft.

-On December 13, 2020, the Tampa Bay Lightning signed Finley to a three-year entry-level contract.
+On December 12, 2020, the Tampa Bay Lightning signed Finley to a three-year entry-level contract.